g0v/gitbook-plugin-discourse/README.md

 # Heading post to discourse for GitBook

-This plugin allows you to post content to discourse.
+This plugin allows you to synchronise content to discourse.

 ## Installation